Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

-Partially observable Markov Decision Processes (POMDPs) offer a valuable framework for studying decision-making under uncertainty, particularly when states of the agent or environment are not directly observable~\cite{krishnamurthy2016partially,ahmadi2020control}.
-While POMDPs can be difficult to design and solve, significant strides have been made in addressing coherent risk measure objectives.
+\addendum{ \newidea{Prior Work on POMDPs} While POMDPs can be difficult to design and solve, significant strides have been made in addressing coherent risk measure objectives.
 For instance,~\cite{fan2018risk} explored POMDPs with coherent risk measure objectives.
-However, while their noteworthy theoretical contributions fell short of providing a computational method for designing policies applicable to general coherent risk measures.
+However, their noteworthy theoretical contributions fell short of providing a computational method for designing policies applicable to general coherent risk measures.
 Ahmadi et al.~\cite{ahmadi2020risk} aimed to address this gap by proposing a method for finding finite-state controllers for POMDPs with objectives defined in terms of coherent risk measures.
 Their novel approach took advantage of convex optimization techniques, showcasing the potential of mathematical optimization in policy design.
 Nevertheless, their method has its limitations: it can only be applied when the risk transition mapping is affine in the policy.

 Recognizing this limitation, Ahmadi et al.\cite{ahmadi2023risk} extended their prior work~\cite{ahmadi2020risk} to incorporate a broader set of coherent risk measures.
 They proposed an innovative approach bounded policy iteration method that identifies finite-state risk-averse policies.
 This methodology breaks the problem down into manageable pieces, tackling convex optimization problems at each policy iteration step.
 This approach substantially ameliorates the computational tractability of synthesizing risk-averse policies for POMDPs.
 By iteratively solving these convex optimization problems, the policy synthesis process becomes markedly more feasible.